Postmodernist anthropology

-Postmodern theory (PM) in anthropology originated in the 1960s along with the literary postmodern movement in general.
+Postmodern theory (PM) in anthropology originated in the 1960s, along with the literary postmodern movement in general.
 Anthropologists working in this vein of inquiry seek to dissect, interpret and write cultural critiques.

 One issue discussed by PM anthropologists is about subjectivity; because ethnographies are influenced by the disposition of the author, should their opinions be considered scientific?
-Clifford Geertz, considered a founding member of postmodernist anthropology, advocates that, “anthropological writings are themselves interpretations, and second and third ones to boot” In the 21st century, some anthropologists use a form of standpoint theory; a person's perspective in writing and cultural interpretation of others is guided by their own background and experiences.
+Clifford Geertz, considered a founding member of postmodernist anthropology, advocates that, “anthropological writings are themselves interpretations, and second and third order ones to boot” In the 21st century, some anthropologists use a form of standpoint theory; a person's perspective in writing and cultural interpretation of others is guided by their own background and experiences.

 Other major tenets of postmodernist anthropology are: